 Another issue of interest is the degree of inflation inertia, usually interpreted as measuring the effects of indexation or inflation expectations.
 When there is no inertia, as claimed by Killick and Mwega (1989) and Mwega (1990), and implied by the model of Ryan and Milne (1994), the parameters on lagged inflation should be zero.
 In the other extreme, when the level of inflation is only determined by inertia, the parameters on lagged inflation should sum to unity.
 In Kenya explicit indexation has not been common but government-administered price setting based on increased costs was widespread before liberalisation, and it probably worked as a form of indexation.
-Hence, we should expect there to some inertia.
-However, the decontrol of prices in the 1990s and the change in policy at the end of 1993 are likely to have reduced it considerably.
-To test for this an interaction dummy for lagged inflation is included in Equation (3).
+Moreover, recurrent devaluations are likely to have generated feedback effects on inflation.
+Hence, we should expect there to be some inertia.
+However, the decontrol of prices in the 1990s and the change in policy at the end of 1993, including the shift from an adjustable peg to a flexible exchange rate regime and the implementation of a stabilisation programme, are likely to have reduced it considerably.
+The purpose of including the interaction dummy for lagged inflation in Equation (3) is to test for this.